TheWeirdDev/theweirddev.github.io/_posts/2016-08-21-spring-yml-datasources.markdown

 categories:
 - blog
 permalink: spring-yml-datasources
-description: How to configure multiple datasources in Srping boot using YAML.
+description: How to configure multiple datasources in Spring boot using YAML.
 (Updated)
 ---

 > This post is an update from the original post created the 22nd of Nov 2015.